-19. Commitments
+20. Commitments

-The United Church has extended its lease agreement at 3250 Islington, Toronto to occupy approximately 17,718 square feet expiring on July 31, 2023.
-Additional office space is occupied by KAIROS at 80 Hayden Street, Toronto where the lease was renewed expiring August 31, 2024, and the Bronson Centre, Ottawa.
+The United Church has a lease agreement at 3250 Islington, Toronto to occupy approximately 17,718 square feet expiring on July 31, 2023.
+Additional office space is occupied by KAIROS: at 80 Hayden Street, Toronto where the lease was renewed in September 1, 2020, expiring August 31, 2024; and at the Bronson Centre, Ottawa.
 The lease at the Bronson Centre is renewed annually.
+The General Council Office and Ontario Regional Council Archives occupies space at 40 Oaks Community Hub in Toronto.